What is phishing?

-Here's an actual example of a phishing message that successfully phished a number of accounts in spring semester 2017.
+Here's an actual example of a phishing message that successfully phished a number of accounts in the past.
 This image is a thumbnail; click the image to see a full-size image with some indicators for how you can spot this as a phishing message.

 What does CMU do to help promote account security?

 When CMU detects that an account has been compromised and used to deliver spam, it is locked automatically to prevent that account from being used to phish others.
 In addition, measures are already in place to alert you when your W-2 and benefit information has been accessed, to detect out-of-country VPN access, and require additional verification prior to changing your direct deposit information.